 Those who have invested their lives in works of righteousness are offended by the message of grace.
 They do not care to hear that their good works count for nothing or that Jesus befriends and justifies sinners.

 (f) They stumble.
 Just as the Galatians fell from grace when they put themselves under law (Gal.
 5:4), the unbelieving Jews fell from their privileged position by pursuing works-based righteousness (Rom.
 9:32).

 (g) Disobedient to the word.
 The original word for disobedient (apeitheo) means to disbelieve.
 Peter is contrasting unbelievers who reject the corner stone with believers who are being built like living stones into God’s holy house.

 (h) This doom they were also appointed.
 Those who disbelieve, fall, and this was foreseen by the prophets (e.g., Is.
 8:14–15).

 But you are A CHOSEN RACE, A royal PRIESTHOOD, A HOLY NATION, A PEOPLE FOR God’s OWN POSSESSION, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light;

-(a) A chosen race.
-You have been chosen by God (Col. 3:12).
+(b) A chosen race.
+You have been chosen by God.
+See entry for 1 Pet.
+1:1.

-(b) A royal priesthood.
+(c) A royal priesthood.
 Like Melchizedek, who was a king and a priest (Heb.
-7:1), Christians are king-priests or priest-kings.
-As kingly-priests we minister with power and authority.
-As priestly-kings we rule as servant-hearted ministers.
+7:1), Christians are king-priests or priest-kings (Rev. 1:6, 5:10).

 Further reading: “You are a king (so act like one)”